ENAC-CNPA/speckle-freecad/README.md

 Prototype of a Speckle connector for FreeCAD Part (OpenCASCADE) in its early phase.
 Is currently supported :
--Sending Box, Circle, Line.
+-send.py : Sending Box, Circle, Line.
--Receiving Circle, Arc, Curve, Brep with straight or arc edges and faces filled from wire.
+-receive.py : Receiving Circle, Arc, Curve, Brep with straight or arc edges and faces filled from wire.
+  -The conversion from Speckle Surfaces to Freecad BSplineSurfaces is working in receiveSurface.py.
+Still to do to merge with Brep in receive.py : trim the surface with face borders.
 The codes send.py and receive.py work currently as FreeCAD Macros.
 To test it :
 1. Create a Speckle account and install the Speckle manager